 More than 1.2 billion children worldwide were thrust from the classroom to the computer during the COVID-19 pandemic.
 With the uncertainty about school returning to normal in the fall, it is imperative teachers prepare for the continuation of virtual learning.
+It’s also known to buy virtual gifts for your teacher during the COVID-19 pandemic because of the hard work they do as it’s also a being transition for them too.

 In the spring, most educators had to quickly adapt lessons, resulting in a host of mixed platforms and a steep learning curve for everyone involved.
 Now, with more time to prepare, teachers can make use of the top tech and tools for teaching virtually.